H2muller/CROPSR/README.md

 # CROPSR: An Automated Platform for Complex Genome-Wide CRISPR gRNA Design and Validation

+## Recent updates
+CROPSR is being refactored to make it more efficient at hardware scaling.
+The entire project is being rewritten in a more Object-Oriented style, and to better conform with the S.O.L.I.D. principles.

 ## About CROPSR

 **This repository is open sourced as specified in the LICENSE file.
 It is Apache License 2.0.
 For additional information, please check [LICENSE](LICENSE).**